-The General Plan establishes a refined street classification system to categorize roadways and other transportation facilities, as shown in Figure MT-1, Major Street Circulation Diagram.
+The General Plan establishes a refined street classification system to categorize roadways and other transportation facilities, as shown in Figure MT-1: Major Street Circulation Diagram.
 Each classification reflects the character of the facility as well as its function within the context of the entire transportation system.
 Each classification has standards considering a facility's relation to surrounding land uses, existing rights-of-way, accessibility via other roadways, and appropriate travel speeds.
 This classification system is used for engineering design and traffic operation standards.

-The proposed project includes the identification and adoption of OPLs for the South Temperance Avenue street segment located between East Jensen Avenue and the on- and off-ramp for Freeway 180 for purposes of establishing the ultimate alignment and widths for future public street rights-of-way in accordance with the Circulation Diagram of the Fresno General Plan.
+The proposed project includes the identification and adoption of OPLs for the North Temperance Avenue street segment located between State Route 180 and East Clinton Avenue for purposes of establishing the ultimate alignment and widths for future public street rights-of-way in accordance with the Circulation Diagram of the Fresno General Plan.

 The proposed project will require future acquisition and dedications for public street rights-of-way as well as the installation and construction of both public and private facilities and infrastructure in accordance with the standards, specifications and policies of the City of Fresno.
-Timelines for future construction of the public street segment will be contingent upon development occurring incrementally as growth is proposed in the area in accordance with the goals, objective and policies of the Fresno General Plan.
+Timelines for future construction of the public street segment will be contingent upon development; occurring incrementally, as growth is proposed in the area in accordance with the goals, objective and policies of the Fresno General Plan.

-As the proposed OPLs are for a future public street segment in the eastern boundary of the City and in unincorporated areas of Fresno County, and given that annexation will be required to be approved by the City of Fresno prior to development occurring on lands adjacent to the planned super arterial street, the proposed project will not induce population growth.
+As the proposed OPLs are for a future public street segment within an unincorporated area of Fresno County, and given that annexation will be required to be approved by the City of Fresno prior to development occurring on lands adjacent to the planned major street, the proposed project will not induce population growth.
 Extensions of the planned major street concurrent with future development will contribute to the completion of missing roadway and infrastructure improvements within the area in a manner which is consistent with the planned sequencing of development of the land use designations and circulation element included within the Fresno General Plan.